scrapy/scrapy/docs/intro/tutorial.rst

 like simple python dicts but provide additional protecting against populating undeclared fields, to prevent typos.

-They are declared by creating an :class:`scrapy.item.Item` class an defining its attributes as :class:`scrapy.item.Field` objects, like you will in an ORM (don't worry if you're not familiar with ORMs, you will see that this is an easy task).
+They are declared by creating an :class:`scrapy.item.Item` class and defining its attributes as :class:`scrapy.item.Field` objects, like you will in an ORM (don't worry if you're not familiar with ORMs, you will see that this is an easy task).